-- The Texas Lottery Commission, a component of the State of Texas, whose Lottery Fund is a major enterprise fund that constitutes 21.0 percent of the operating revenues of the business-type activities. - The Employees Retirement System of Texas, a component of the State of Texas, which constitutes 14.0 percent of the assets of the Pension and Other Employee Benefit Trust Funds, a major fiduciary fund.
-The Employees Retirement System also constitutes 12.0 percent of the assets of the fiduciary activities. - The Texas Treasury Safekeeping Trust Company, a component of the State of Texas, which constitutes 100.0 percent of the assets of the External Investment Trust Fund, a major fiduciary fund.
-The Texas Treasury Safekeeping Trust Company also constitutes 11.3 percent of the assets of the fiduciary activities.
+- The Employees Retirement System of Texas, a component of the State of Texas, which constitutes 14.4 percent of the assets of the Pension and Other Employee Benefit Trust Funds, a major fiduciary fund.
+The Employees Retirement System of Texas also constitutes 12.0 percent of the assets of the fiduciary activities. - The Texas Treasury Safekeeping Trust Company, a component of the State of Texas, which constitutes 100 percent of the assets of the External Investment Trust Fund, a major fiduciary fund.
+The Texas Treasury Safekeeping Trust Company also constitutes 13.3 percent of the assets of the fiduciary activities.